Sigfred and Halfdan: Possible identities

 For chronological reasons Sigfred and Halfdan were probably not sons of Horik II.
 There has been some speculation about their possible identity with contemporary persons with the same names.

-A Halfdan was a king over the Danes who invaded England in these years, meeting a violent end in the Irish Sea in 877.
-Later tradition knows him as a son of the legendary Viking ruler Ragnar Lodbrok.
-It might be significant that this Halfdan is not recorded by Anglo-Saxon sources during the year 873.
-Some scholars, such as Rory McTurk, have pleaded for the identity of the two figures.
-McTurk speculates that Sigfred could be the historical prototype of Sigurd Snake-in-the-Eye, son of Lodbrok and king in Denmark according to the later sagas.
-It has also been suggested that Sigfred was the same figure as a Viking ruler of that name who besieged Paris in 885 and was later slain in Frisia in 887.
-In the cataclysmic Battle of Leuven (891), two Danish Viking kings called Sigfred and Gudfred are reported slain at the hands of the East Frankish King Arnulf of Carinthia.
-The name Sigfred might be a mistake on the part of the annalist, and refer to the Sigfred who was killed in 887.
-The later account of Adam of Bremen implies that Sigfred and Gudfred were also kings in the Danish homeland.
-According to Norse tradition as retold by Adam, the two kings were succeeded in Denmark by a certain Helge.
+A man named Halfdan was one of the leaders of the Danish vikings who invaded and occupied England during the late 860s.
+A later tradition claims this Halfdan as a son of the earlier viking leader Ragnar Lodbrok.
+It might be significant that the Halfdan who was in England may have been absent in 873, when he was not mentioned by Anglo-Saxon sources.
+He reportedly met a violent end in the Irish Sea in 877.
+Some scholars, such as Rory McTurk, have asserted that the Danish co-ruler Halfdan was almost certainly the same person as the viking leader.

+In an analogous fashion, Sigfred could be synonymous with, or a real life prototype for the Sigurd Snake-in-the-Eye of later sagas – also a son of Ragnar Lodbrok and a king in Denmark.
+It has also been suggested that Sigfred was the same figure as a Viking ruler of that name who besieged Paris in 885 and was killed in Frisia in 887.

+In the cataclysmic Battle of Leuven (891), two Danish vikings named Sigfred and Gudfred were reported to have been killed by the East Frankish king Arnulf of Carinthia.
+Some scholars believe that this was Sigurd-Snake-in-the-Eye, and the name Sigfred resulted from an annalist confusing Sigurd with the Sigfred who had been killed in 887.
+However, a later account by Adam of Bremen, drawing on Norse tradition, implies that Sigfred and Gudfred were kings of Denmark, who were succeeded as king by Helge.